nilcons/crypto-key-derivation/README.md

 a hardened derivation in the path.
 According to BIP44, this is the 4th change address of the first account in a wallet.

-We provide the following utilities to walk the tree.
+We provide the following utilities to walk the tree:

 `seed2xprv.py`: stdin is a hex encoded seed from the BIP39 chapter, stdout is an xprv, containing the root of the tree.
 This path is usually called "m" or "m/".

+`seed2xprv-xlm.py`: same as `seed2xprv.py`, but have to use this one if you are generating XLM addresses.

 `xprv2xpub.py`: stdin is an xprv, output is an xpub.